syncfusion-content/wpf-docs/wpf/Scheduler/Resource-Grouping.md

 ### Resource header size in timeline view

-`TimelineViewSetting` applicable for Timeline views.
+`TimelineViewSettings` applicable for Timeline views.
 By default, value of this property is set to 50.

 {% tabs %}
 {% highlight xaml %}